hygoni/mm-book/DataStructures/numa_node.md

 ![NUMA.png](images/NUMA.png)

-For example, let's say we have CPU 1, 2 and Node 1, 2. then Node 1 is local to CPU 1, and Node 2 is local to CPU 2. in CPU 1's perspective, accessing Node 1 is much faster than Node 2 because Node 2 is remote node. when the CPU accesses to remote node, there is some of performance penalty because it has to access them through "interconnect".
+For example, let's say we have CPU 1, 2 and Node 1, 2.
+Node 1 is local to CPU 1, and Node 2 is local to CPU 2. in CPU 1's perspective, accessing Node 1 is much faster than Node 2 because Node 2 is remote node. when the CPU accesses to remote node, there is some of performance penalty because it has to access them through "interconnect".

 Managing NUMA node in MM subsystem is important because allocating remote node's memory can result in poor performance in NUMA architecture.